ikding/data_sci_job_search/slideshow.md

 4. What does a successful first‐year look like for new hire in this position?
 5. How did you start in this company / why did you decide to work here?
 6. Things that you like the most and the least about working at this company?
-7. When can I expect to hear from you after this interview? – ask either the hiring manager or the HR this question to have a better sense about the timeline they make hiring decisions.
+7. When can I expect to hear from you after this interview?

 ---
 <section id="offer-negotiation">